deadblue/logohub/README.md

 * HostURL: The root URL where the project be deployed.
 * Prefix: Prefix text on the logo, can not be empty.
 * Suffix: Suffix text on the logo, can not be empty.
-* FontSize: Font size for prefix and suffix text, should be between 30 to 200, default is 60.
+* FontSize: Font size for prefix and suffix, in range of 30 to 200, default is 60.
-* Format: File format for the logo image, can be "png" or "webp", default is "png".
+* Format: File format for logo image, can be "png" or "webp", default is "png".
+* Parameters: QueryString-encoded optional parameters, see below for details.

+**Parameters:**

+* scheme: Color scheme of the logo, can be "black" or "white", default is "black".
+* transparent: Set background to transparent or not, default is "false".
+* padding: Padding size around the logo, unset or negative will use a default size.

 **Restriction:**